Marouane Hadhoudi

-Marouane Hadhoudi (Arabic: مروان الهدهودي; born 13 February 1992) is a Moroccan professional footballer who plays as a centre-back for Botola club Raja Club Athletic and the Moroccan national team.
+Marouane Hadhoudi (Arabic: مروان الهدهودي; born 13 February 1992) is a Moroccan professional footballer who plays as a centre-back for Sabah in the Azerbaijan Premier League and the Morocco national team.

 Early life

 Marouane Hadhoudi was born on 13 February 1992 in the district of Derb Sultan, Casablanca.
 Being a fan of Raja Club Athletic from an early age, he used to go to Stade Mohammed V to support his favorite team.
 He joined the club's academy in 2003.

 Club career

 Debut

-On 29 April 2012, his made his senior debut against JS Massira on the end of the 2011-12 season (victory 1-4).
-Next season, he joined Racing AC on a 1-year loan.
+On 29 April 2012, Hadhoudi made his senior debut against JS Massira on the end of the 2011-12 season in a 4–1 win.
+Next season, he joined Racing AC on a one-year loan.
 He left Raja CA in 2013 to join Chabab Rif Al Hoceima.
-He played the 2014-15 season for RS Berkane.
+He played the 2014–15 season for RS Berkane.

 Difaâ El Jadida

-On August 18 2015, Difaâ Hassani El Jadidi rolled up Marouane Hadhoudi for three seasons.

-On September 13, he made his debut against RS Berkane replacing Jawad El Omari at the end of the game.
-He started the next match against Wydad AC (2-1 defeat).
+On 18 August 2015, Difaâ Hassani El Jadidi rolled up Hadhoudi for three seasons.
+On 13 September, he made his debut against RS Berkane replacing Jawad El Omari at the end of the game.
+He started the next match against Wydad AC (2–1 defeat).

-On September 9 2016, he scored his first professional goal against Amal Souk Sabt in the first round of the 2016 Throne Cup (victory 3 -0).
+On 9 September 2016, he scored his first professional goal against Amal Souk Sabt in the first round of the 2016 Throne Cup (victory 3 -0).
 The Doukkali club will continue its course before being eliminated in the semi-finals against Olympique Club de Safi.

-On December 4, Marouane Hadhoudi renewed his contract until the end of the 2019-20 season.
+On 4 December, Hadhoudi renewed his contract until the end of the 2019–20 season.

 Difaâ will finish the championship in second position to secure a place in the Champions League for the second time in its history.

-On February 21, 2018, Hadhoudi played his first match in African competitions against Sport Bissau e Benfica in the preliminary round of the 2018 CAF Champions League (draw 0-0).
-On September 2, 2019, he delivered his first assist against the Olympique de Khouribga on week 17 of the League (defeat 2-1).

-On February 22, 2020, he scored his first goal in the Botola against Ittihad Tanger following a cross from Jonathan Ifunga Ifasso (draw 1-1).
+On 21 February 2018, Hadhoudi played his first match in African competitions against Sport Bissau e Benfica in the preliminary round of the 2018 CAF Champions League (draw 0-0).
+On 2 September 2019, he delivered his first assist, in a 2–1 defeat to Olympique de Khouribga on week 17 of the League.
+On 22 February 2020, he scored his first goal in the Botola in a 1–1 draw against Ittihad Tanger following a cross from Jonathan Ifunga Ifasso.